-Thomas Keneally began his writing career in 1964 and has published thirty-one novels since.
+Thomas Keneally began his writing career in 1964 and has published thirty novels since.
 They include Schindler's Ark, which won the Booker Prize in 1982 and was subsequently made into the film Schindler's List, and The Chant Of Jimmie Blacksmith, Confederates and Gossip From The Forest, each of which was shortlisted for the Booker Prize.
-His most recent novels are The Daughters Of Mars, which was shortlisted for the Walter Scott Prize in 2013, and Shame and the Captives.
+His most recent novels are The Daughters Of Mars, which was shortlisted for the Walter Scott Prize in 2013, Shame and the Captives and Napoleon's Last Island.
 He has also written several works of non-fiction, including his memoir Homebush Boy, Searching for Schindler and Australians.
 He is married with two daughters and lives in Sydney.

 The force and resonance of the issue in question - together with Keneally's wise and thoughtful treatment of it - make for another hugely satisfying read from one of the world's great writers. — James Walton, Spectator

 A provocative and powerful study of abusers and the abused.
 It captures the honourable priests determined to expose the outrage and the church hierarchy equally determined to discredit them.
 Most poignantly, it depicts ordinary Catholics caught in the crossfire . . .
 The writing is most powerful when it conveys the raw pain of the victims and the twisted psyches of their abusers . . .
 Above all, Keneally exposes the cynical casuistry of a church determined to fight critics down to "its last lawyer", an institution that puts its survival above its soul. — Michael Arditti, Guardian